splunk/public-o11y-docs/incident-intelligence/respond-manage-incidents/respond-to-incident.rst

 Reject an incident
 ====================================

 To reject an incident, go to the :guilabel:`Incidents` tab in Incident Intelligence.
-You can reject incidents in two places:
+Rejected incidents are You can reject incidents in two places:

 * Select the :guilabel:`Actions` menu on the incident and select :guilabel:`Reject` from the list.
 * Select the incident you want to reject from the list of incidents.
 On the incident detail page, select the :guilabel:`Actions` menu next to the :guilabel:`Acknowledge` button, and select :guilabel:`Reject` from the list.
 (This button might say :guilabel:`Resolve` if the incident was previously acknowledged.)